DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-04-15-managing-partner-schools-if-youre-an-itt-provider.md

 ### Setting up school partnerships during onboarding

 If a provider wants to use the service, the support team must onboard them.
-The support team adds the provider and first user during this onboarding process.
+During this onboarding process, the support team adds the provider and first user.

 The support team can also add the provider’s partner schools if they are known.
 However, we prefer that provider users set up their school partners to reduce the support burden.